tcort/tcadif/README.md

  - `QSO_DATE`/`TIME_ON` is less than or equal to `QSO_DATE_OFF`/`TIME_OFF`.
  - `COUNTRY` value corresponds to `DXCC` value when both are provided.
  - `STATE` value is valid for `DXCC` when both are provided.
+- no automatic filling in of fields.
+For example, `WPX` isn't populated automatically from the value of `CALL`
  - etc, etc.